fanpu/blog/about.md

 This blog was started on 24 June 2018 and is built using [jekyll](https://github.com/jekyll/jekyll).

 I write mainly about code, school, interesting new things that I recently learned, and anything else that might be of interest to the reader.
+The pictures on the banners are all taken by yours truly during my hiking trips.
 I hope you enjoy your stay here!